Helping Students in Crisis - Teacher Training Resources

 People don't have to personally experience a crisis to feel it.
 In this two page teacher training worksheet, Bible teachers take a look at God's solution and find some tips for helping their students turn to the Lord with their fears and anxieties.

-- Ministering to Students with Hurting Hearts by Ministry Tools Resource Center
+Ministering to Students with Hurting Hearts

 Ministering to students with hurting hearts differs from helping people with physical needs.
 You can't simply put a Band-Aid on the heart and expect the feelings to go away.
 Practical assistance is not usually the answer.
 In this 6 page teacher training worksheet, Bible teachers will consider what kind of hurts their students might be experiencing and what kind of first aid to the heart needs to be applied.